 The first isn’t a huge problem for us because we’ve been growing an intensely positive crew, and we all get a feeling of satisfaction from helping the streamers succeed and having a good time while doing it.
 We have had occasional trolls, but we work with mods in our streams to ensure they get muted or banned to keep them away from our parties as well.

 As for being owed something.
 No. We are a group of fans that likes to spread our support to talented DJs that don’t have the viewers that they deserve.
-Of course we ask about getting to our destinations, but its not a demand.
-Its our hope that our friendly support will be And we really do appreciate those who send us where we need to be.
-Certainly we do plan more with DJs when they share the fun of what we’re doing and help us out.
-Other than that, each time is its own event.
+Each time we arrive we ask about getting to our destinations, but its not a demand.
+Its our hope that our friendly support will be enough in trade to move us along to our destination.
+We really do appreciate those who send us where we need to be.
+Its this kind of cooperation between streamer, viewer, and raid guides that keeps us moving along.